wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Terraform also provides <strong>parallel execution</strong> control, iterations, and (perhaps most of all) management of resources already created (desired state configuration) over several cloud providers (not just AWS).

 A key differentiator is Terraform's plan command, which provides more than just a "dry-run" before configurations are applied for real.
 Under the covers, the plan command generates an executable, and uses it to apply, which guarantees the plan is the same as the apply.

+Although Terraform is "open source", the Terraform GUI requires a license.

 ## Websites to know